munnep/TFE_demo_valid_certificate/README.md

 user: admin
 password: Password#1
 ```
-- Stop the vagrant machine for later startup and use
+- Halt the vagrant machine for later startup and use
 ```
 vagrant halt
 ```